litmuschaos/m-agent/README.md

 $ ./get_m-agent.sh --version <VERSION>
 ```

-You can also specify a custom port at which m-agent should listen for client messages:
+By default, `41365` port is utilized by m-agent.
+You can specify a custom port at which m-agent should listen for client messages:
 ```
 $ ./get_m-agent.sh --port <PORT>
 ```